jeffreyguenther/vue-turbolinks/README.md

 to your Turbolinks powered apps.
 We handle the Turbolinks events to properly setup and teardown your Vue components on the page.

+>:warning: If you're using [vue-router](https://github.com/vuejs/vue-router) or another Javascript routing library, you don't need to use Turbolinks or this adapter.
+Turbolinks is meant to level up the traditional request-render cycle by loading the new page in the background and this adapter makes it possible to use Vue components on pages rendered in this manner.
+If you've decided to use a single-page app, you already have everything you need. :metal:

 To use this in a Rails project with [webpacker](https://github.com/rails/webpacker) support,

 ``` bash